LeonardoResearchGroup/NetInt/README.md

 ### Graphical user interface ###

-The prototype works on three windows simultaneously.
-The window on the left is the *Control Panel*.
-It contains all the GUI elements to load and export files, control visual elements settings, tweek environment settings, and load custom-made modules.
-The central window, where all graph visual elements are displayed, is named *Graph Pad*.
-On the right, the *Mapper Viewer* window shows the distribution of color gradients of all the numeric variables of vertices and edges.
-NetInt implements the [Viridis](https://bids.github.io/colormap/) color palete in all its four modes (viridis, magma, plasma and inferno).
+The prototype works on three windows simultaneously: Control panel, Graph pad, and Mapper viewer.
+The *Control Panel* contains all the GUI elements to load and export files, control visual elements settings, tweek environment settings, and load custom-made modules.
+The *Graph pad* is the canvas for all the graph visual elements.
+Finally, the *Mapper Viewer* shows the distribution of color gradients of all the numeric variables of vertices and edges.
 An optional fourth window is the *Console catcher* where Java console messages are displayed for debugging.

 ![controlpanel](https://user-images.githubusercontent.com/10836823/40272885-1a957042-5b7b-11e8-9a5c-bd41f54096b1.png)
-*Accordeon sections of Control Panel GUI*
+*Accordeon sections of Control Panel*

 ### Layouts ###